kevinefovi/Optimal-Transport-MICE/README.md

 # Optimal Transport in Predictive Mean Matching

 The baseline MICE algorithm uses Predictive Mean Matching (PMM) to impute missing data.
-For each target feature, it fits a coditional model (in our case OLS) on the remaining features to generate predictions for observed rows (donors) and missing rows (recipients).
+For each target feature, it fits a conditional model (in our case OLS) on the remaining features to generate predictions for observed rows (donors) and missing rows (recipients).
 For each recipient, it collects the k nearest donors (by a 1-D gap) and copies one donor’s observed value at random.

 This donor criterion collapses the covariate space into a single scalar, effectively throwing away the distribution of the covariates.
 In datasets with a high ratio of features to instances, this problem can worsen.
 Optimal Transport Predictive Mean Matching (OT-PMM) tries to address this by replacing the matching rule with a 2 part cost that blends the prediction gap with a covariate distance term, encouraging matches that are close in both prediction and covariates.
 The relative influence of each term is controllable by alpha and/or beta.